July Uprising: Hindu rights protest

 On 9 August, the Bangladesh Hindu Jagran Mancha organized a protest in Dhaka condemning the attacks on Hindus.
 The group called for the establishment of a Ministry of Minorities and a Minority Protection Commission, the implementation of strict laws against attacks on minorities, and a 10% quota in parliament for minority groups.
 Protests against anti-Hindu attacks were also held in Tangail and Khulna.

 Awami League demonstration

 On 9 August, thousands of Awami League supporters staged a two-hour blockade on a section of the Dhaka–Khulna highway in Gopalganj, demanding Sheikh Hasina's return.
 The next day, an intervention by the army to disperse the protestors escalated into a confrontation.
 The clash resulted in 15 individuals being injured and an army vehicle being set ablaze.

 Resistance Week

-On 13 August, the Students Against Discrimination announced a campaign called Resistance Week, centred around four key demands.
-These demands included the creation of a special tribunal for the speedy trials of the massacre during the quota reform and non-cooperation movements; justice for the attacks on minorities following Sheikh Hasina's resignation; the removal of government officials who supported the government, opposed the movement and suppressed the activists; and ensuring equality for discriminated officials in government sectors.
+On 13 August, the Students Against Discrimination announced a campaign called "Resistance Week", centred around four key demands.
+These demands included the creation of a special tribunal for the speedy trials of July massacre during the quota reform and non-cooperation movements; justice for the attacks on minorities following Sheikh Hasina's resignation; the removal of government officials who supported the government, opposed the movement and suppressed the activists; and ensuring equality for discriminated officials in government sectors.